awsdocs/aws-transit-gateway-guide/doc_source/route-analyzer.md

 1. \(Optional\) To analyze the return path, ensure that you enable **Include return path in results**\.
 If enabled, you must specify an IP address under **Source**\.

 1. To specify middlebox appliances in the routing path, choose **Middlebox appliance?**\.
+We store this information for use in future analyses\.
+You can update your middlebox appliances later on as needed\.

 1. Choose **Run route analysis**\.